Date of last revision: 14 January 2021

 As controller we are responsible for, and control the processing of, your personal data.
 We are registered as a data controller with the Information Commissioner’s Office, which is the UK’s supervisory authority for data protection matters.

-If you would like to contact us about this notice, including if you wish to receive further information about any aspect of it, our details are as follows:
+If you would like to contact us about this policy, including if you wish to receive further information about any aspect of it, our details are as follows:

 Data Privacy, White Stuff Limited, Canterbury Court, Kennington Park, 1 - 3 Brixton Road, London, SW9 6DE